cmaxw/devchat-eleventy/src/my-javascript-story/mjs-123-nick-basile.md

 Upon graduating from university in Switzerland with a degree in Economics, he started working for two start-ups doing UX/UI design.
 He then wanted to be able to build UI as well so he taught himself JavaScript and HTML.
 He then got a job as a front-end developer to further develop his skills.
 Charles makes a comment about how many developers don't have a Computer Science Degrees.

-Nick then talks about how he got into Laravel and Vue.
+Nick then talks about how he got into Laravel and Vue and also how he started working for Lambda.
+They briefly discuss Lambda's business model and Nick's approach to teaching.

+Finally Nick talks about how he spends his life outside work in Austin nowadays looking after 4 months old daughter.

 **Host:** Charles Max Wood